kkasztann/WebScraperETL/README.md

 What things you need to install before you can statrt installing the software itself.

 In order to start working with the project you need technology for scrapping, such as:
-1. Python (Django framework):
-   1.1.
-Beautiful Soup
-   1.2. pandas or csv (writer)
+1. Python (Django framework, Beautiful Soup, pandas or csv (writer))
 2. Database added with django - sqlite3
 3. Bootstrap